tarwn/lessthandot-hugo/blogs/content/posts/2009-08-05-sql-server-sprawl-heard-it-twice-in-one.md

 If you need to find out all the instances that are on your network then check out this fine post by [onpnt][3]: [Scan network for SQL Server instances][4].
 In that post you will learn how you can use SQL ping to find these instances

 What is the solution to SQL Server sprawl?
-Virtualization is one of the solutions mentioned, this is probably fine for smaller databases but I don’t see my databases going the virtual route any time soon, as a matter of fact we just purchased new servers for our SQL Servers and soon I will be running SQL server 2008 only 🙂
+Virtualization is one of the solutions mentioned, this is probably fine for smaller databases but I don't see my databases going the virtual route any time soon, as a matter of fact we just purchased new servers for our SQL Servers and soon I will be running SQL server 2008 only 🙂

 If you would like to read a sample chapter of SQL Server 2008 Administration In Action then visit this link http://www.manning.com/colledge/ There are 2 sample chapters available right now.
 The book should be available August 10 and you can already preorder it from [Amazon][2].
 I will have my review up in a week or two.